Rachel E. Deming

 Assistant Professor of Law

-(Environmental and Earth Law Clinic)
+Director, Environmental and Earth Law Clinic

 J.D. and A.B., University of Michigan

-Prior to joining academia, Professor Deming practiced law in New York for more than 25 years.
+Prior to joining academia, Professor Deming practiced law in New York for over 25 years.
 She began her career as an associate at a large New York law firm working on international banking issues and cross-border mergers and acquisition litigation.
-She left to become in-house environmental counsel for a Swiss-based global manufacturing company, a position that led to an increasing range of managerial responsibilities and included advocacy on environmental concerns and corporate sustainable development.
-She negotiated several consent agreements involving cleanups of major Superfund sites and managed the resolution of high-profile tort claims against the company outside the courtroom.
+She left to become in-house environmental counsel for a Swiss-based global manufacturing company, a position which led to an increasing range of managerial responsibilities and included advocacy on environmental concerns and corporate sustainable development.
+She negotiated several consent agreements involving cleanups of major Superfund sites and also managed the resolution of high-profile tort claims against the company outside the courtroom.
 Recognizing the value of alternative dispute resolution, Professor Deming returned to private practice in 2007 and became a mediator.
 She has mediated many disputes in the state and federal courts in New York and New Jersey, most of which involved commercial or environmental matters.

 Professor Deming received her A.B. in Russian Studies and history, cum laude with honors, and her J.D. from the University of Michigan.
 She received a post-graduate fellowship from the International Research & Exchanges Board to study at Moscow State University, where she researched the application of international law by the Soviet legal system.

 “The Role of Environmental Management Systems” chapter in the Compliance and Enforcement volume of the Encyclopedia of Environmental Law (ed.
 L. Paddock and D. Markell) (forthcoming)